nflverse/nfldata/STANDINGS-GAMES.md

 standings %>% head()
 ```

-The `%>%` operator sends the information on the left (here, the `standings` we downloaded) into the command on the right (here, `head()`).
-The `head()` command says to to look at the first several rows.
+The `%>%` operator sends the information on the left (the `standings` we downloaded) into the command on the right, which here is `head()`.
+The `head()` command looks at the first several rows.
 This is a good way to get a sense of the structure of the data.
 The output of the above will look like this:

 ``` r
 # A tibble: 6 x 16